 - buy and hold

 - value adding – developing, renovationg, subdivision, strata titling.
-Our BiG Directory has many useful find a ‘tradie” etc directories
+BiG’s Directory has some find a ‘tradie” etc directories

 - creative finance – property options, wraps, vendor finance

 - buying niche properties – apartments, overseas property

 Once you choose a strategy, no need to reinvent the wheel.
 There are plenty of experts and experienced investors more than willing to share their tips and mistakes.
 Just be careful that:

 - the source you rely on is reputable, and that the results they claim are achievable, and in line with the results you want

 - they’re not biased towards their own strategy, area or get a hidden benefit from selling to you.
 For example some investment clubs, ‘advisers’, mentors or educators may be affiliated with particular developers and may get a commission from sales (ask them).